 So this was my second stage of recovery.
 Begining to live my life again, without anxiety ruling what I did and the decisions I made.
 This was very important to me and in time I felt so much more comfortable wherever I went.
 I always dealt with me and not the situation I was in, if I felt awful then so be it, if I felt great even better.
-I sometimes felt overwhelmed in the early stages and wanted to run or go home and take the easy route out, but I never did and this is where the real victorys came.
-I did it, I felt really awful, overwhelmed and I stayed, I know now I can handle anything now, it was just a feeling, this is what these times brought to me.
+I sometimes felt overwhelmed in the early stages and wanted to run or go home and take the easy route out, but I never did and this is where the real victories came.
+I did it, I felt really awful, overwhelmed and I stayed, I now know I can handle anything, it was just a feeling, this is what these times taught me.

 I then joined a friend running each night, just a 50 minute run.
-When I first went I felt awful, so tired and spent, but no pain no gain, I wanted to get fit and bring something to be proud of into my life, again another focus but me.
+When I first went I felt awful, so tired and spent, but, no pain no gain, I wanted to get fit and bring something to be proud of into my life, again another focus, but me.
 I cannot express how much better I felt when I came back from these runs.
-I felt great, excercise is by far the best way of burning off excess adrenalin and not only that it really helped me think straight, I could think so clearly when I got back that I had another realisation, it was anxiety and excess adrenalin that made my thoughts race and come out odd.
+I felt great, excercise is by far the best way of burning off excess adrenalin and not only that it really helped me think straight, I could think so clearly when I got back that I had another realisation, it was anxiety and excess adrenalin that made my thoughts race and come out fearful/scary/irrational, without this anxious energy, the thoughts weren’t there, which prove they were never real in the first place, just a symptom.
 As I have explained before it is the excess adrenalin needing an escape and this manifests itself sometimes in odd, racing thoughts.